t-a-y-l-o-r/Maven/README.md

   Great question!
 Because in the world of open source there are two types of projects we like to imagine exist:

-  1) Someone builds something for money and then realizes really all things should be free because this capitalistic system we live in is desinged to parasitize every aspect of our waking moment.
+  1) Someone builds something for money and then realizes really all things should be free because this capitalistic system we live in is designed to parasitize every aspect of our waking moment.

   or